 “Does your schedule allow you to come for regular treatments once a week in an acute situation?
 Would your schedule allow you to come in once every 2 weeks to work through an ongoing issue?”

 “What is your massage benefit coverage from your insurance company?”
 Some clients may find it difficult to pay for treatments out of pocket, if their coverage runs out, so I try to develop a plan that will work within a time frame of their benefit coverage.

 Massage is not a “one plan fits all.”
 A massage plan is as unique as the clients who seek it.

-Interested in booking an initial massage with me?
+Interested in booking an initial massage with one of our Registered Massage Therapists?
 Just CLICK HERE!